gbordyugov/batuketa/README.md

 In the above step, an attention-based model is trained for ten epochs on the training dataset, then it is evaluated against the eval dataset.
-Additionally, the "perfect" model is evaluated on the same eval dataset for the sake of performance comparison.
+Additionally, the "perfect" model is evaluated on the same eval dataset for the sake of performance comparison (see below for the details of model description).

 The loss is the mean squared error between the prediction and the ground truth.